Categories League Primer (Fantasy Baseball)

 In a rotisserie format, you’re just looking for the best production you can get over the long haul.
 If your players want to hit 10 homers one month and zero the next, it’s all good, so long as their numbers end up where they need to be at season’s end.

 But in categories leagues, it’s a different story.
 Players, and specifically hitters, who are notoriously streaky are not ideal for the format.
 Although they may win you a week or two, they are certainly going to lose you a few, too.

 When considering your draft rankings, focus on things like walk-to-strikeout rates for hitters.
 Generally speaking, those players are more likely to give you consistent production week in and week out.

 Of course, that doesn’t mean to avoid every hitter that is prone to streaks.
 But when I’m making my draft rankings for categories leagues, I generally have high-strikeout and Rockies hitters a little lower than I do in my rotisserie ranks.

 As we talked about above, you’re going to likely be playing matchups more with starting pitchers in H2H categories leagues than almost any other format.
 In any given week, you’re going to sub in two-start pitchers and fringe starters for some of the more reliable arms that you’d just as soon leave in your lineup in other formats.

 With that in mind, particularly in a deep league, use most, if not all, of your bench spots during your draft on starting pitchers.
-With eight or nine starting pitchers on your bench, you can pick and choose who you deploy each week and maximize your output each week.
+With eight or nine starting pitchers on your roster, you can pick and choose who you deploy each week and maximize your output each week.